ivanvit100/TODOList/README.md

-        "enabled": true, /*For use as part of Skizo: whether to include the module functionality in the overall build*/ "web": true, /*Whether to include the web interface*/ "color-date-alert": true, /*Whether to include styles for expired date of task notification*/ "login": "login", /*User loging to protect your data*/ "password": "password" /*User password to protect your data*/ }
+        "enabled": true, /*For use as part of Skizo: whether to include the module functionality in the overall build*/ "web": true, /*Whether to include the web interface*/ "color-date-alert": true, /*Whether to include styles for expired date of task notification*/ "lang": "ru", /*Language of the interface*/
+        "rewrite-config": true, /*Whether to overwrite log file*/ "login": "login", /*User loging to protect your data*/ "password": "password" /*User password to protect your data*/ }
 }
 ```

+## ❗️ Future changes

+Here you can see a list of changes expected in upcoming commits:

+- New interface design
+- Mobile version
+- Telegram bot functionality
+- Integration to Skizo project
+- Mode of viewing links in the task interface
+- Work with HTML and CSS in task UI
+- Splitting index.css into several components
+- Error pages
+- Using DB
+- Session
+- Add translation files

 ## 💼 Usage